How to Look at and Get Copies of Sealed Adoption Records

 Contact the the court where the adoption case was filed

-By Email: Email your request to the court, including the case information and a copy of your valid photo ID for verification.
+By email: Email your request to the court.
+Include the case information and a copy of your valid photo ID .
 You can use this lookup tool to find your court's email address.

-Formal Records Request (if needed): If your request is for a large volume of documents, the court may require you to fill out the statewide Request for a Record form provided below.
+Formal Records Request (if needed): If you are asking for many, the court may require you to fill out the statewide Request for a Record form provided below.
 You can submit this form by email, mail, or in person.

 1202XX - Request for a Record: Utah State Courts

-Inspection: You have the right to inspect a record in person at the courthouse for free.
+Free to look: You can inspect (look at) a record in person at the courthouse for free.

-Paper Copies: The standard fee for a paper copy is $0.25 per page.
+Paper copies cost: The standard fee is $0.25 per page.

-Certified Copies: If you need a certified copy for official purposes, the fee is $4.00 per document, plus the standard cost per page for the copies themselves.
+Certified copies: If you need an official, certified copy, the fee is $4.00 per document, plus the standard $0.25 per page copy cost.

 Utah Code 81-13-103Utah Rule of Civil Procedure 107(a) and Utah Code of Judicial Administration 4-202.03.